partlyhuman/qchord/soundfont/readme.md

 ## About the manufacturers

 Dream, Makers of CleanWave sound banks and probably distributor of SAM9713.
-I have found mention of Dream as a subsidiary of Atmel.
-Roland produced the sound banks.
+I think Atmel purchased them at some point.
+Roland produced the sound banks and Dream stole, then licensed, them.

 https://dream.fr/other-documents.html